hellbox/srob-migration/content/reviews/five-reviews-in-different-styles-of-rufi-thorpes-brilliant-new-novel.md

-name = "Five reviews in different styles of Rufi Thorpe's brilliant new novel" title = "Five reviews in different styles of Rufi Thorpe's brilliant new novel" dek = "Even by our standards, Martin went a bit overboard with this review, but what else can you do when you fall hard for a novel?" facebookauto = "We went a little overboard with this review of Rufi Thorpe's new book.
+name = "Five reviews in different styles of Rufi Thorpe's brilliant new novel" title = "Five reviews in different styles of Rufi Thorpe's brilliant new novel" dek = "Even by our standards, Martin went a bit overboard with this review, but what else can you do when you fall hard for a novel?" type = "Review"facebookauto = "We went a little overboard with this review of Rufi Thorpe's new book.
 We regret nothing.
 This book is wonderful." twitterauto = "We went a little overboard with this review of @rufithorpe's new book.
 We regret nothing.
 This book is wonderful." reviews_byline = ["writers/martin-mcclellan.md"] reviews_books = ["books/dear-fang-with-love.md"]